-- To enable access to the environment and activities - To be an active listener - To have the courage to let the pupils lead - To understand the importance of giving pupils the time to reflect when they are outdoors - To familiarize themselves with the planning for the session and the outcomes intended

-To observe.

-I To ensure the health and safety of all participants at all times

-- To take an active role in the sessions and to model appropriate skills and behaviour - To join in with pupils activities/play when invited - To safeguard the pupils - To report any concerns or hazards to the Forest School leader To keep all observations confidential only discussing with the staff. - To know the location of the First Aid kit - To bring and wear suitable clothing
+- DO NOT DO IT FOR THEM SUPPORT THE CHILD TO DO IT THEMSELVES.
+(This can be modelling, showing, encouraging and if getting too frustrated helping). - To be an active listener and observe. - Add in facts and knowledge where appropriate. - To understand the importance of giving pupils the time to reflect when they are outdoors and have the courage to let the pupils lead. - To familiarise themselves with the planning for the session and the outcomes intended. - To ensure the health and safety of all participants at all times. - To take an active role in the sessions and to model appropriate skills and behaviour. - To join in with pupil's activities/play when invited. - To safeguard the pupils. - To report any concerns or hazards to the Forest School leader. - To keep all observations confidential only discussing with the staff. - To know the location of the First Aid kit. - To bring and wear suitable clothing.

 Please could you sign the sheet to say that you have read this document.
-Thank you.